Lines of descent in the deterministic mutation-selection model with pairwise interaction: Main results and constructions

-In the remainder of this section, we assume that that there are no beneficial mutations, i.e. $\nu_0=0$~(hence~$\nu_1=1$).
-We call the \emph{immune line} of $\asg\in \Xi^\star$ the path connecting the root of $\asg$ to its leftmost leaf (i.e. the path that is continuing to every branching event).
-Note that if~$\nu_0=0$ then the ancestor of the root is unfit if and only if the leftmost leaf of $\asg$ is the ancestral vertex of the root and is unfit.
-Moreover, by construction, the leftmost leaf is the ancestral vertex of the root if and only if: (i) the right child of any vertex on the immune line with outdegree $2$ has the unfit type, and (ii) either the middle or the right child of any vertex on the immune line with outdegree $3$ has the unfit type.
-To check (i) it suffices to keep track of the stratification of the eASG rooted in the right child of any vertex on the immune line with outdegree~$2$.
-Similarly, to check (ii) it suffices to keep track of a stratification of the eASG rooted in any vertex on the immune line with outdegree~$3$, where we artificially set a mutation mark $\times$ to the left child in the corresponding eASG.
-(This mark is used to reflect the fact that only the middle and right child branch off the immune line, while the left child is part of this line.)
-The previous discussion leads to the following definition. \begin{definition}[Forest of stratified ASGs] The \emph{forest of stratified ASGs} at time $t$ is the collection where \begin{enumerate}[label=(\arabic*)] \item $N$ and $M$ are the numbers of vertices on the immune line with outdegree $2$ and $3$, respectively \item $(v_i)_{i=1}^N$ and $(\hat{v}_j)_{j=1}^M$ are the corresponding vertices, ordered according to their distance to the root \item for~$i\in[N]$, $\As_t(\chir{v}_i)$ is the sub-ASG of $\As_t$ rooted at the right child of $v_i$ \item for~$i\in[M]$, $\As_t^{\star}(\hat{v}_i)$ is the ASG rooted at $\hat{v}_i$ after replacing the tree rooted in the left child of $\hat{v}_i$ by a single leaf with time label $t$ and mark $\times$. \end{enumerate} \end{definition}
+In the remainder of this section, we assume $\nu_0=0$.
+We call the \emph{immune line} of $\asg\in \Xi$ the path connecting the root of $\asg$ to its leftmost leaf (i.e. the path that is continuing to every branching event).
+Since~$\nu_0=0$, the ancestral type of the root is $1$ if and only if the leftmost leaf of $\asg$ is the ancestral leaf of the root and is unfit.
+Moreover, by construction, the leftmost leaf is the ancestral leaf of the root if and only if: (i) for any vertex $v$ with $\deg(v)=2$ on the immune line, $\chir{v}$ has the unfit type, and (ii) for any vertex $v$ with $\deg(v)=3$ on the immune line, $\chim{v}$ or $\chir{v}$ has the unfit type.
+To check (i) we keep track, for any vertex $v$ with $\deg(v)=2$ on the immune line, of the eASG rooted in $\chir{v}$.
+Similarly, to check (ii) we keep track, for any vertex $v$ with $\deg(v)=3$ on the immune line, of the eASGs rooted in $\chim{v}$ and $\chir{v}$.
+The previous discussion leads to the following definition.